 - Victoria: Included are Goulburn Valley, Yarra Valley, and the Great Western

-- Queensland: These include the Granite Belt, which can be found in the south west of Brisbane, and there is also the Roma
+- Queensland: These include the Granite Belt, which can be found in the southwest of Brisbane, and there is also the Roma

 The most essential state for producing wine is South Australia, which makes more than 50% of the wine all throughout the country.
-While many vineyards here produce cost-effective wines for the thirsty markets, the vineyards that are nearer the capital, Adelaide, make Australian wines that are considered to the one of Australia’s finest.
+While many vineyards here produce cost-effective wines for the thirsty markets, the vineyards that are nearer the capital, Adelaide, make Australian wines that are considered to be one of Australia’s finest.

-- McLaren Vale: As located in the southern Adelaide, it has a mild climate, which is affected by the sea.
+- McLaren Vale: Located in southern Adelaide, it has a mild climate, which is affected by the sea.
 This wine region has been especially admired for its Cabernet, Chardonnay, Shiraz, Sauvignon Blanc, and Cabernet.
 Mudgee: An interior area closer to the mountains is Mudgee, with a specialization in red wines.

 - Adelaide Hills: It is particularly located within the Adelaide city limits, which is home to good Chardonnay, Shiraz, Sauvignon Blanc, and Pinot Noir.

 - Clare Valley: It is a wide area that makes the best Rieslings of Australia in a weighty and dry but crisp style.
-You can also enjoy here the Cabernet Sauvignon and Shiraz for your wine vacations.
+You can also enjoy the Cabernet Sauvignon and Shiraz for your wine vacations.

-- Hunter Valley: It is a historic grape growing region, with a damp climate, heavy soils, and warm weather, which is producing long-lived Semillon as its best wine.
+- Hunter Valley: It is a historic grape-growing region, with a damp climate, heavy soils, and warm weather, which is producing long-lived Semillon as its best wine.

 - Barossa Valley: It is among the oldest regions for fine wines.
 While it is a relatively warm region, it is popular for its Grenache, Shiraz, and Cabernet Sauvignon.